BLSQ/iaso/docs/pages/dev/how_to/add_new_permission/add_new_permission.md

 ## 6. Add translations in the front-end

 - Add a translation for the permission, and its tooltip in `permissionMessages.ts`.
-The tooltip key should have the format: `<permission name>_tooltip` to enable the component to recognize an d tranbslate it.
+The tooltip key should have the format: `<permission name>_tooltip` to enable the component to recognize and translate it.
 - Add corresponding translations in `en.json` and `fr.json`

 ## 7. Add translation for new module (if applicable)